 Yoga is a physical, mental, and spiritual practice or discipline which originated in India.
 The Yoga Sutras of Patanjali date from the first half of the 1st millennium CE.
-Yoga gurus from India later introduced yoga to the west in early 20th century.
+Yoga gurus from India later introduced yoga to the west in the early 20th century.
 In the 1980s, yoga became popular as a system of physical exercise across the Western world.
 Yoga in Indian traditions, however, is more than physical exercise, it has a meditative and spiritual core.
 Today there is a broad variety of schools, practices, and goals.

 Developed by American yogi John Friend in 1997, anusara yoga is a relative newcomer to the yoga world.
 Based on the belief that we are all filled with an intrinsic goodness, anusara seeks to use the physical practice of yoga to help students open their hearts, experience grace, and let their inner goodness shine through.
 Classes, which are specifically sequenced by the teacher to explore one of Friend’s Universal Principles of Alignment, are rigorous for the body and the mind.

 Ashtanga is based on ancient yoga teachings, but it was popularized and brought to the West by Pattabhi Jois (pronounced “pah-tah-bee joyce”) in the 1970s.
 Six established and strenuous pose sequences — the primary series, second series, third series, and so on — practised sequentially as progress is made.
 Moving rapidly, flowing from one pose to the next with each inhale and exhale.
 It’s a rigorous style of yoga that follows a specific sequence of postures and is similar to vinyasa yoga, as each style links every movement to a breath.
 The difference is that Ashtanga always performs the exact same poses in the exact same order.
 This is a hot, sweaty, physically demanding practice.